berkeman/glansigt/_posts/2019-09-02-bigdataathome.markdown

 that runs on anything from 32-bit Raspberry Pies to 64 bit multi core rack servers.
 One of many features is that it provides simple parallel processing that makes good use of modern parallel computer hardware.
-Since the Accelerator is programmed in Python, it is easy to use and get familiar with.
+The Accelerator has been used in many projects, including being backend for recommendation systems running live to millions of customers, since 2012.
+The Accelerator is programmed in Python, making is easy to use and get familiar with.